dmichaels/public/books/favorites.md

   1. A Mencken Chrestomathy (H.L.
 Mencken)
   1. The Machine Stops (E. M. Forster)
   1. The Nazi Seizure of Power: The Experience of a Single German Town 1930-1935 (William Sheridan Allen)
-  1. Nothing to be Frightened Of (Julian Barnes)
+  1. Nothing to Be Frightened Of (Julian Barnes)
   1. Material World: A Substantial Story of Our Past and Future (Ed Conway)